BobbyESP/spotdl-android/README.md

 <h4>A SpotDL (python library) Android wrapper built with Kotlin</h4>
 </div>

+## DOWNLOAD SAMPLE APP
+Download the sample app from the version 0.1.0 in the releases page.
+A new app and lib update is coming with fixes.
 ## 📣 DOCS IN PROGRESS!!

 ## 🎉 ANNOUNCEMENT: FIRST RELEASE